-First the Sesame “Club” Bun: The recipe for the bun dough needs to be soft, tender, slightly sweet, with a cake like crumb, tall enough to be sliced into 3 layers when baked, and coated with sesame seeds.
-Typically the shape of the bun is control by using a round baking ring.
-I don’t have such a form so, I baked them free form on a parchment lined baking sheet.
-This required I sacrificed 3 of the baked buns to become the center of the “club.”
+First the Sesame “Club” Bun: The recipe for the bun dough needs to be soft, tender, slightly sweet, with a cake-like crumb, tall enough to be sliced into 3 layers when baked, and coated with sesame seeds.
+Typically the shape of the bun is controlled by using a round baking ring.
+I don’t have such a form so, I baked them in free form on a parchment-lined baking sheet.
+This required I sacrifice 3 of the baked buns to become the center of the “club.”
 Cutting away the top and very bottom of the buns worked perfectly.
 Don’t worry I saved the trimmings for bread crumbs.
 Click here for full recipe and directions for the Sesame “Club” Bun.

 - Measuring Cups and Spoons